The Elusive Pimpernel (1950 film)

 The Elusive Pimpernel is a 1950 British period adventure film by the British-based director-writer team of Michael Powell and Emeric Pressburger, based on the novel The Scarlet Pimpernel (1905) by Baroness Emmuska Orczy.
 It was released in the United States under the title The Fighting Pimpernel.
 The picture stars David Niven as Sir Percy Blakeney (a.k.a.
-The Scarlet Pimpernel), Margaret Leighton as Marguerite Blakeney and features Jack Hawkins, Cyril Cusack and Robert Coote.
+The Scarlet Pimpernel) and Margaret Leighton as Marguerite Blakeney and features Jack Hawkins, Cyril Cusack and Robert Coote.
 Originally intended to be a musical, the film was re-worked as a light-hearted drama.

 Plot

 During the French Revolution, the Scarlet Pimpernel, who is really Sir Percy Blakeney in disguise, risks his life to rescue French aristocrats from the guillotine and take them across the English Channel to safety.
-As cover, Sir Percy poses as a fop at Court, and curries favour with the Prince of Wales by providing advice about fashion, but secretly he leads The League, a group of noblemen with similar views.
+As cover, Sir Percy poses as a fop at Court and curries favour with the Prince of Wales by providing advice about fashion, but secretly he leads The League, a group of noblemen with similar views.

 Chauvelin, the French ambassador to England, wants to find out who the Pimpernel is, so he can be brought to French justice.
 He blackmails Blakeney's French wife Marguerite into helping him by threatening to have her brother Armand (an associate of the Pimpernel) arrested and tortured.
 She intercepts a letter intended for the Pimpernel and gives it to Chauvelin, unaware that she has betrayed her husband.
 When she discovers the truth, she sets out to warn him of his great peril.